Going home from hospital

 - emotional care – company or counselling

-- finances – call our financial team on 0808 808 00 00 for guidance on what financial help or benefits you may be able to get.
+- finances – call our money advisers on 0808 808 00 00 for guidance on what financial help or benefits you may be able to get.

 If your stay in hospital was planned, you may have be given information about discharge planning before you went in.
 If you have a clinic appointment before going into hospital, you can tell the doctor or nurse about any worries you have about going home.